 The National Bank's operations are primarily located in Kazakhstan.
 Consequently, the National Bank is exposed to the economic and financial markets of the Republic of Kazakhstan which display characteristics of an emerging market.
-The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Kazakhstan.
+Legal, tax and regulatory frameworks continue to develop, but are subject to varying interpretations and frequent changes that, together with other legal and fiscal impediments, contribute to the challenges faced by entities operating in Kazakhstan.